IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-the same time MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the IP router and of the muxponder to re-use the same WDM tunnel as the one used originally for the failed IP router port.
-Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the IP router and the original WDM tunnel if overall cost, latency etc. is improved.
+the same time MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the IP router and of the muxponder to re-use the same DWDM tunnel as the one used originally for the failed IP router port.
+Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the IP router and the original DWDM tunnel if overall cost, latency etc. is improved.
 However, in this scenario, there is a need for protection port PLUS back-up port in the IP router which does not lead to clear port savings.